Water pumps do the same basic function, but they're not all the same.

 on and pump the water away from your air conditioner.

-Specialty Water Pump Buyer's Guide - Find out How to Pick the Perfect Specialty Water Pump.
+Specialty Water Pump Buyer's Guide: 4 Types - Find out How to Pick the Perfect Specialty Water Pump.
 Our water pump how-to library can help you pick the perfect dewatering pump, submersible pump, trash pump or water pump accessory.